 Got a passion for sustainability, biodiversity and conservation?
 Are environmental sciences at the heart of your next career aspiration?
 If you’re looking to advance your career, move into leadership, become an expert in your field or dive into some truly meaningful research – we can help.

-After all, we’re rated above world standard in environmental sciences and management in the latest Excellence in Research for Australia evaluation.
+What’s more, we’re rated above world standard in environmental sciences and management in the latest Excellence in Research for Australia evaluation.
 And environmental science is just one of many areas where Charles Sturt’s staff and students are making a real difference.
-Here’s some inspiration…

 Using 3D printers to save native species